DKMALHI506/Stock-Trend-Analyzer_/README.md

 Feel free to poke around, fork it, or drop me a note if you’ve got ideas!

-# My stock analyzer - took some sweat to get running!
+# My stock analyzer - LIBARIES!
-import yfinance as yf             ## Pulls stock data from Yahoo Finance import pandas as pd                # For handling data from datetime import datetime, timedelta  # For dates import matplotlib.pyplot as plt    # For graphs
+  import yfinance as yf
+  import pandas as pd
+  from datetime import datetime, timedelta  # For dates import matplotlib.pyplot as plt    # For graphs

 # Date setup - last 30 days
 today = datetime.today()           # Today’s date